 You may have noticed that we have not yet talked about learning to roll your kayak anyplace on our site.
 That’s not because we don’t consider a roll (also called an Eskimo roll) a good tool to have in your repertoire of skills, it’s simply because over and over again we have heard people say “Oh, I’ve always wanted to kayak, but I know I could never learn to roll so I never bothered to try it”.
 If fact, until sit-on-top kayaks became popular, more people probably turned away from kayaking because of the perceived need to know how to roll than took the plunge to try it out.
 We’d much rather get people hooked on kayaking gently and then have them learn a variety of rescue and recovery techniques than not try at all.

-What you DO need to have if you want to progress beyond basic float trips, is the knowledge of how to get back you back into your boat quickly and reliably under a variety of sea and weather conditions and how to assist another paddler to do the same.
-That means having a variety of re-entry methods (recovery) and rescue (helping others) techniques tucked away in your personal skills toolbox.
+What you DO need to have if you want to progress beyond basic float trips, is the knowledge of how to get back YOURSELF back into YOUR boat quickly and reliably under a variety of sea and weather conditions and how to assist another paddler to do the same.
+That means having a variety of re-entry methods (recovery) and rescue (helping another) techniques tucked away in your personal skills toolbox.

 Since none of us is really good at rolling, there are many on-line videos that demonstrate rolling, and you really need someone to show you the ropes in the water, we’re not going to discuss rolling here.
 But we are going to describe several other re-entry techniques that we HAVE practiced and used.
 We plan to take some rolling classes to fine-tune our skills and perhaps then we can describe rolls for you later.
 Remember, we don’t do white water or even really fast moving rivers, we are rarely more than 100 feet from shore, and we hardly ever paddle alone.